 The pace and timing of change in access to health data reveals how governmental policy-making has provided the fundamental impetus for system change.
 In the last few decades, state and federal governments have enacted a large number of data-relevant regulations, both in the form of broad reform efforts and narrower new disclosure requirements.
 In some cases, like the case of innovating for equitable access to health care, states have taken the lead.
 In others, such as the achievement of health care cost transparency for cost-containment, leadership from the federal government has been critical.

 Government incentives have also been necessary to create the conditions for improved data collection.
 One major impediment to data sharing has been the fragmented nature of data-collection.
 In 2009, the facet of the American Recovery and Reinvestment Act known as the HITECH Act greatly accelerated medical service providers’ adoption of electronic health records (EHRs).
 Original collection of data in digital form is a major objective for many fields that want to improve data quality and timeliness, and in advancing the use of EHRs the federal government achieved a substantial win for data availability.
-Not only have EHRs made wide-scale, near real-time data sharing possible, but they help directly improve patient care by integrating with digital Clinical Decision Support, where providers can receive timely reminders about potential drug interactions or new information about available treatments.
+Not only have EHRs made wide-scale, near real-time data sharing possible, but they help directly improve patient care by integrating with digital Clinical Decision Support, where providers can receive timely reminders about potential drug interactions or new information about available treatments from the nyc dermatologist.

 The 2010 passage of the Patient Protection and Affordable Care Act represented another milestone event for health care data collection.
 The major health care reform act includes a number of new mandates for data collection and reporting for the purposes of improving quality and access and reducing the cost of health care delivery.
 Searching the act’s language for new mandates to “report” (or for mentions of the word “internet”) demonstrates the range of the newly mandated sources of data.